Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/reconnecting-mid-game.md

 Review the following considerations before allowing clients to reconnect in the middle of an active game:

 - Clients may have specific state and in-game data associated with them.
 If you want them to reconnect with that same state and data, implement a mechanism to maintain the association of state and data with the client for when they reconnect.
 See [Session Management](session-management.md) for more information.
-- When using [scene management](../basics/scene-management.md), remember that the synchronization process launches when connecting to a game.
-Therefore, all additive scenes currently loaded on the server will load without unloading anything on the client when the client's active main scene is the same as the server's. <!-- What is the negative affect of this?
-Like is it slower loading/initial lag, etc?
-Or is it just cleaner and better practice? -->
-  - If you want to avoid this behavior, you can
-    - Unload those scenes when a client disconnects
-    - Unload those scenes when a client reconnects
-    - Use the `NetworkSceneManager.VerifySceneBeforeLoading` callback to prevent loading scenes already loaded on the client
 - Depending on your game's requirements, make sure the client's state is properly reset and ready to connect before attempting reconnection.
 This may require resetting some external services.
+- When using [scene management](../basics/scene-management.md) and multiple additive scenes, there is a specific case to keep in mind.
+During the synchronization process, which launches when connecting to a game, if the client's active main scene is the same as the server's, it will not initiate a scene load in single mode for that scene, but it will load all additive scenes that are currently loaded on the server.
+This means that if the client has additive scenes currently loaded, it will not unload them like it would if the client's main scene was different than the server's.
+  - For example, if during a game, the server loads the main scene A, then additively loads scenes B and C, the client will have all three loaded.
+If the client then disconnects and reconnects without changing scenes, the scene synchronization process will recognize that the main scene A is already loaded on the client, and will then simply proceed to load the server's additive scenes.
+In that case, that would mean the client will load the scenes B and C a second time, and will then have two copies of those scenes loaded.
+On the other hand, if, while the client is disconnected, the server loads or unloads a scene additively, there will also be a mismatch between the scenes loaded on the client and on the server.
+For example, if the server unloads scene C and loads scene D, the client will load scene D when synchronizing, but won't unload scene C, so the client will currently have loaded scenes A, B (twice), C, and D, while the server will only have loaded scenes A, B, and D.
+  - If you want to avoid this behavior, you can
+    - Load a different scene in single mode on the client when disconnecting
+    - Unload additive scenes on the client when disconnecting
+    - Unload additive scenes on the client when reconnecting
+    - Use the `NetworkSceneManager.VerifySceneBeforeLoading` callback to prevent loading scenes already loaded on the client.
+However, this will not handle unloading scenes that were unloaded by the server between the time the client disconnected and reconnected.

 ## Automatic reconnection

 For a smoother experience for your players, clients can automatically attempt to reconnect to a game when connection is lost unexpectedly.

-To implement automatic reconnection: <!-- Does order matter for these steps -->
+To implement automatic reconnection:
-- Define what will trigger the reconnection process and when it will start. <!-- I'm assuming the user is making this definition for the automatic reconnection vs finding something already existing the triggers the disconnect/reconnect process.
-Tried to clarify that difference. it was a little ambiguous before. --> For example, the `NetworkManager.OnClientDisconnectCallback` callback.
+- Define what will trigger the reconnection process and when it will start.
+  - For example, you can use the `NetworkManager.OnClientDisconnectCallback` callback, or some other unique event depending on your game.
 - Ensure the `NetworkManager` properly shuts down before attempting any reconnection.
-You can use the `NetworkManager.ShutdownInProgress` property to manage this.
+  - You can use the `NetworkManager.ShutdownInProgress` property to manage this.
-- Ensure automatic reconnection does not trigger when you do not want it.
+- Add additional checks to ensure automatic reconnection does not trigger under the wrong conditions.
   - Examples
     - A client purposefully quits a game
     - The server shuts down as expected when the game session ends
     - A client gets kicked from a game
     - A client is denied during connection approval

-Depending on your game, you may want to add the following featurs as well:
+Depending on your game, you may want to add the following features as well:
 - Include multiple reconnection attempts in case of failure.
 You need to define how many attempts these should be, ensure that `NetworkManager` properly shuts down between each attempt, and reset the client's state (if needed).
 - Provide an option for players to cancel the reconnection process.
-This may be useful when there are a lot of reconnection attempts or each attempts takes a long time.
+This may be useful when there are a lot of reconnection attempts or when each attempt lasts a long duration.

 ### Automatic reconnection example